 - create a dispute resolution process,

-- make clear that a surrogate decision-maker’s authority is equal to that of an agent or proxy appointed in an advance directiveAdvanced healthcare directive and living wills, are legal documents stating a person’s wishes regarding the desired medical treatments specific circumstances, when they are unable to express their wishes because of illness or incapacity. , and
+- make clear that a surrogate decisionmaker’s authority is equal to that of an agent or proxy appointed in an advance directive, and

 - require surrogates to act in the best interest of the person who is incapacitated.
-Generally, the surrogate should make a decision in line with what the person who is incapacitated would want.
+Generally, the surrogate’s decision should align with the incapacitated person’s wishes.
 This is known as the substituted judgment test.
 If the surrogate cannot make such a determination, the surrogate should determine the best interest based on all relevant information available.

 Policymakers should simplify, expedite, and minimize the cost of probate.
 Changes should allow informal or administrative probate procedures for wills and for appointing personal representatives.
 In particular, states should simplify the probate process when people die without a will.